gastonstat/packyourcode/packyourcode.utf8.md

 ### In Summary

-The more you understand a problem (i.e. phenomenon, process), the better you will be prepared to design objects, and program their corresponding methods.
+The more you understand a problem (i.e. phenomenon, process), the better you will be prepared to design objects, and program their corresponding methods, auxiliary functions, classes, etc.

+In my experience, you will very likely need to iterate several times with the creation of objects and functions for your code.
+At one iteration you will realize that you need to break down a given function into two ore more simpler functions.
+Sometimes you will see an opportunity to create a secondary function to check ceratin inputs.
+Likewise, you will identify situations when derived methods are needed to make your code more flexible and user friendly.
+Of course, like anything in this life, learning when all these components are needed takes a lot of time and practice.

 <!--chapter:end:toss.Rmd-->